F5Networks/terraform-provider-bigip/website/docs/d/provison.html.markdown

 ## Argument Reference

-* `bigip_provsion` - Common is the partition and ilx is the module being enabled it could be asm, afm apm etc.
+* `bigip_provision` - Is the resource which is used to provision big-ip modules like asm, afm, ilx etc
 * `Common/ilx` - Common is the partition and ilx is the module being enabled it could be asm, afm apm etc.
-* `cpuRatio` - m, afm apm etc.
+* `cpuRatio` - how much cpu resources you need for this resource
+* `diskRatio` - how much disk space you want to allocate for this resource.
+* `memoryRatio` - how much memory you want to deidcate for this resource